 Kaseya VSA Supply-Chain Ransomware Attack

 Once again, another Ransomware breach has threatened SMB’s across the country.
-As most know by now, Kaseya, an IT solutions developer has become the latest victim of a major software supply chain hack that has impacted more than 1,500 companies.
+As most know by now, Kaseya, an IT solutions developer, has become the latest victim of a major software supply chain hack that has impacted more than 1,500 companies.
 To read the full release from the Cybersecurity & Infrastructure Security Agency (CISA), click here.

-At AT-NET, we understand that breaches are always a possibility no matter how diligent you and your employees remain.
+At AT-NET, we understand that breaches are always a possibility, no matter how diligent you and your employees remain.
 With many breaches such as this most recent Kaseya incident, it’s not even your organization’s fault that this has happened, but it is your responsibility to have an Incident Response Plan in place to protect your data and keep your business running.

 On the heels of the Colonial pipeline breach, we put together a set of recommendations and mitigations from CISA to help guide you on protecting your business.
 You can find those mitigations here, but below are a couple of our key suggestions: